Jump to content

 image.gif

-V. NEW DAWN
+V. THE NEW DAWN

 Once the Last Battle was over, Harad sought to end Garahan's life at a sweep, only to be reminded by Nuadu that just as there is no light without shadow, so Arinar cannot exist without any of its Gods.
 The Celestial Brothers combined their powers to cast a spell of eternal slumber upon Garahan, erasing all traces of his influence on Arinar as he shut his eyelids.
 Harad and Nuadu assigned the finest human and elven warriors to stand immortal guard over the Fallen God, their immortality coming at the cost of all former ties and affections.
 The guards were commanded to watch Garahan at all times of day and night, and let none into his prison, whether friend or foe.
 To this day, the Immortal Guards, oblivious to their kin and names, keep their watch over Garahan's hold by where the Last Battle broke out…